-We lease approximately 1,750 square feet of space for our current headquarters in La Jolla, California under a lease that expires in February 2022.
-We also lease approximately 2,050 square feet of space for general office purposes located in South San Francisco, California under a lease that expires in February 2022.
+We lease approximately 1,750 square feet of space for our current headquarters in La Jolla, California under a lease that expires in February 2027.
+We also lease additional office and laboratory spaces in San Diego, California, as well as office space in South San Francisco under leases with various expiration dates, with the latest extending through February 2027.